unionai/unionai-docs/source/administration/cli-authentication-types.md

 This is the headless option.
 It is useful for CIs and other bots.

-The authentication flow with ClientSecret works like this:
+The ClientSecret authentication flow works like this:

 * The user (or machine bot) invokes `uctl` or `union` to perform an operation in Union.
 * Internally the tool authenticates to using the configured secret.
 * Upon successful authentication, the command-line action completes.

-With this mechanism, you need to first set up an application.
+With this authentication type, you need to first set up an application.
 Create the app as described in [Applications](./applications), assigning it a `clientId` and recording the `AppSecret` that is returned.

 You then store the `AppSecret` in either a local file or an environment variable and set up your `config.yaml` to reference it.